 Today you beat North to Virgin Gorda, one of the largest BVI islands.
 Along the way, the fleet will pick up moorings outside The Baths – a scenic site with huge boulders, tunnels, pools and caves.
 Take a waterproof camera for photos of yourself and crewmates in the mysterious shadows of these huge boulders!
-After exploring and lunch, the fleet will continue up to North Sound – home to peaceful beaches, luxury resorts, great dining ashore, and of course, spectacular snorkeling.
+After exploring and lunch, the fleet will continue up to North Sound – home to peaceful beaches, luxury resorts, great dining ashore, and of course, more spectacular snorkeling.

-There is so much to do, and so much space to sail in very protected waters, the fleet will spend a second day here on this spring break cruise in 2018.
+There is so much to do, and so much space to sail in the very protected waters of North Sound, the fleet will spend a second day here on this spring break cruise in 2018.
 Hire a taxi for a sightseeing tour, rent a windsurfer, kayak or paddle board.
 Have lunch or dinner at a deliciously funky waterside eatery, or head to Saba Rock where fish line up to feed in beckoning lights, The Bitter End Yacht Club, Leverick Bay Resort, Yacht Club Costa Smeralda (if it is still open to non-members), for a casual or more formal meal with divine views of the Sound’s sailing activity.
 Of course, there are shops for island souvenirs and t-shirts too.

 Today is a nice sail out of North Sound around Mosquito Point and then across the Channel on a reach to Marina Cay, nestled behind a protective reef.
 You are now near the north end of Tortola with excellent snorkeling and Pusser’s Company Store and beachside restaurant on this tiny island.
 Anchor or pick up a mooring, and set out to explore.
 Or just lounge aboard in anticipation of a delightful dinner aboard or ashore under the stars.
 Nearby is elegant Scrub Island Resort, Spa & Marina – home to Offshore Sailing School.
 You may want to dinghy over there for a peak at this amazing island resort with a two-tiered swim-up bar pool and enticing slide from one pool level to the next.

-No sailing the British Virgin Islands vacation is worth its salt without stopping at tiny Sandy Cay.
-Dinghy or swim ashore to a lovely sandy beach and explore inland on a path through dense foliage to the volcanic rock shore on the opposite side.
+No sailing vacation in the British Virgin Islands is worth its salt without stopping at tiny Sandy Cay.
+Dinghy or swim ashore to the lovely sandy beach and explore inland on a path through dense foliage to the volcanic rock shore on the opposite side.
 Take your camera, again, for shots of land crabs scuttling about, and beautiful vistas back to the anchored boats.
 Then the spring break cruise 2018 fleet sails on a broad reach over to the crescent-shaped Cane Garden Bay, where you can anchor or pick up a mooring.

 At Cane Garden Bay, kayak and windsurf rentals are available and it’s a fun walk down to the old Callwood rum distillery where you can purchase locally produced rum.
 Spend the evening lounging aboard, or head ashore to the many beach bars and restaurants (open for breakfast and lunch too).
 Live music is almost always available at one or more of the eateries like Quinto’s Gazebo, the Big Banana Paradise Club, Rhymer’s Beach Bar and Restaurant, Stanley’s Welcome Bar, Myett’s Garden & Grille Restaurant, De Wedding, and the Elm Bar and Gift Shop.
 Try the pumpkin fritters or conch at Quito’s Gazebo as owner Quito Rymer serenades with his guitar.

 Today you enjoy a varied sail – running and reaching – between the southern tip of Tortola with St. John on your starboard side, and then across to Norman Island.
 Before heading in to pick up moorings, the fleet might stop at the Indians for amazing snorkeling.
 The Bight is a popular anchorage with many moorings, and you want to get there before 3 p.m.
 The four caves at Treasure Point just outside the entrance are easily reached by dinghy.
 Breathtaking with shimmering purple and rust colored orange interior walls, you can swim into them and see teeming sea life in shallow water.
 Some say the booty of Treasure Island is buried here.
-The Bight is also famous for a drink at its floating restaurant, Will T, and dinner ashore at Pirates Bight restaurant and bar.
+The Bight is also famous for a drink at its floating restaurant, Willy T, and dinner ashore at Pirates Bight restaurant and bar.

 Friday, March 9 – back to The Moorings (7 nm)

-You will definitely wonder where the week went as you head out after breakfast, on a beat and close reach back to The Moorings at Wickhams Cay, arriving no later than 11 a.m.
+You will definitely wonder where the week went as you head out after breakfast, on a beat and close reach back to The Moorings at Wickhams Cay, arriving no later than noon.
 Final check outs, sad good-byes, and it’s time to head home to cold climes with envious tans, tons of photos and memories that can’t fade away, at least until your next Colgate Sailing Adventures Flotilla Cruise😊.

 Book Now – Call 888-454-7015